IUDataStructuresCourse/course-web-page-spring-2024/lab2.md

 one that produces a _new_, sorted list and another that works _in-place_ by changing the input list.

-Section 7.6 of the textbook describes merge sort on an array.
+Section 7.6 of the textbook describes merge sort on an array ([lecture notes](./lectures/more-algo-analysis.html)).
 You’ll need to adapt the algorithm for linked lists.
 The steps of the algorithms are

 1. Split the input sequence in half